September 12-14th, 2023

 Cost: $219 USD/Night

-If you are in need of a roommate for the conference, please contact our Roommate Coordinator, Lynn, at: isaroomie@hotmail.com
+Need of a roommate for the conference?
+Contact our Roommate Coordinator, Lynn at: isaroomie@hotmail.com

 Book by August 8, 2023